 - Self Care Products — To make you feel a little more human you may want to pack some self-care products.
 This could include a little makeup, hand moisturiser, face wipes, hairbrush, body wash, and wet wipes.

-- Cards, Documentation, and journal — Remember to take your Medicare, private health insurance, and credit card to the hospital with you.
+- Cards, Documentation, and journal — Remember to take your Medicare, private health insurance, and credit card with you.
 Also, bring any documentation like your birth plan and your baby journal book.
 You will be able to write your birthing story while it’s fresh in your memory.

-Hospitals in Australia provide most items for your baby while you are under their care.
+Hospitals in Australia provide most items for your baby while you are giving birth under their care.
 Therefore, you don’t need to pack a lot for your baby.
-However, here is a list of the items you should pack in your hospital bag for the baby. baby.
+However, here is a checklist of the what to pack in your hospital bag for baby.

 - Going home outfit — Not essential however you may want to dress your newborn in an outfit for the first time they arrive home.